osism/documentation/source/scaling/compute.rst

 .. code-block:: console

-   osism-kolla deploy multipath -l testbed-node-2.osism.local
+   osism-kolla deploy multipathd -l testbed-node-2.osism.local

 If Cinder is configured to deliver volumes via LVM2/iSCSI in the configuration repository in file ``environements/kolla/configuration.yml`` at